AY2526S1-CS2103T-F13-3/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **⚠️ Important:**
-- After a find command, the filtered list in the active tab does not refresh automatically if you add or delete an athlete, organization, or contract.
-The list still shows the previous results until refresh is executed.
-However, any updated details (e.g., contract amounts) are reflected in the displayed entries.
+- Add or delete operations after a find command will clear the filter and redirect you to the corresponding tab.
-- Running another find clears the old results and shows a new filtered list based on the latest criteria.
+- Running another find command clears previous results, displays the new filtered list, and redirects you to the corresponding tab.
 - For keywords, spaces do not matter, so multiple consecutive spaces are treated as a single space.
 </div>